-42 Kaitila, V. (2004).
+44 Kaitila, V. (2004).
 "Convergence of Real GDP Per Capita in the EU15.
 How do the Accession Countries Fit in?", European Network of Economic Policy Research Institutes Working Paper No. 25.

-43 CIS low income countries include Armenia, Azerbaijan, Georgia, Kyrgyzstan, and Moldova, and CIS middleincome countries are Belarus, Russia, and Ukraine.
+45 CIS low income countries include Armenia, Azerbaijan, Georgia, Kyrgyzstan, and Moldova, and CIS middle-income countries are Belarus, Russia, and Ukraine.
 Last World Bank papers tend to place Armenia in the group of middle income countries, but during the whole sample its income was too low to include it into this group.

-Figure 3.6: σ convergence between the West Balkan countries

-and low and middle income CIS countries
+Figure 3.3. σ convergence between EU-15 and low and middle income CIS countries